patrickverroya/CYLINDRICAL_G2_LABORATORY1_2024/README.md

 A **CYLINDRICAL MANIPULATOR** is a type of robot arm that is designed to function in a cylindrical workspace.
 This type of manipulator consists of three links (one prismatics and two revolute) arranged in a cylindrical configuration (RPP).
 The circular work envelope of the robots is made possible via a rotating shaft and an extensible arm that slides and travels vertically.
 The cylindrical manipulator has several industrial uses, including pick-and-place operations, painting, and welding.
 Its workspace, however, is constrained to a cylindrical cylinder and it would not be appropriate for applications requiring great precision or substantial payloads.

 # **INTRODUCTION**
+Cylindrical manipulators are unique options for simple applications that require a compact automation solution.
+Their slender frame and compact design allow for minimal workspace intrusion.
+Cylindrical robots are found in a wide variety of industries.
+The common application of it is packaging, material handling, palletization, simple welding and dispensing.
+There are three axes or degrees of freedom in the cylindrical robot.
+They have a straightforward mechanical design with a single rotational axis for rotation at the base and two linear axes for height control and arm extension with an end-effector.
+The number of motors within a robot is correlated with each axis of a cylindrical manipulator.
+This offers the adaptability required to use robots to automate numerous industrial operations.
+The cylindrical manipulator is made up of rigid links joined together by joints.
+The manipulator has one end that is attached to a base and the other that is free to be employed for various robotic tasks.